Welding spatter to excess while you are welding is a nuisance, wastes material and time tidying up those little specs.

 The skilled operator keeps a good gun angle and distance away from the piece to be welded and reduces spatter.

-produces more spatter but if you follow the tactics I've suggested above, you'll drop the inevitable spatter down to a minimum.
+But if you follow the tactics above, you’ll drop the inevitable spatter down to a minimum.

 In contrast welds produced using spray transfer are better for getting rid of spatter.